How to Run Android Apps on iPhone Without Jailbreak

 - Resolution audit: Keep a default 720p profile and a high-quality 1080p profile so you can switch based on network health.

 - Controller sanity check: Re-test controller bindings after app updates.
-If issues arise, follow touch controls not responding in iOS emulators — fix.
+If issues arise, follow fix touch controls not responding in Android emulator on iOS.

 - Update windows: Apply app or OS updates during low-pressure windows, keeping a snapshot in case you need to roll back.